Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 [This page](alternatives.md)
 is my attempt to assemble together some of the the popular and/or interesting card templates.

-If you are not satisfied with, or are not interested in using this template, feel free to refer to the above list of alternatives.
+If you are not satisfied with this template, or are not interested in using this template, feel free to refer to the above list of alternatives.
 Of course, you can always create one from scratch, or modify any of these notes to your heart's content.